 The municipal clean water community supports source reduction and pollution prevention in the case of PFAS, just as it has with other chemicals in the past.
 Controlling and reducing the prevalence of those PFAS that are of known significant concern must also be addressed through federal laws and regulations that prevent their use in commerce and/or release to the environment.
 Those who manufacture these chemicals should be responsible for any needed remediation and the ultimate elimination of PFAS from uses that pose a threat to the environment.

 In addition, greater attention to evidence-based science and the development of thorough risk assessments in needed to determine appropriate human health and environmental protection thresholds.
 It is equally important to identify the actual sources of PFAS and mitigate these chemicals from entering water resources in the first place through proper statutory and regulatory authority.
 As consumers buy and use PFAS-containing goods, there must be an understanding that the day-to-day contact with these materials is also a proximate source of exposure and contributor to PFAS in the environment.

 Legislative Developments and NACWA Advocacy

-Over the past year, Congress has introduced and worked aggressively to advance numerous proposals to address PFAS concerns.
-Dozens of individual pieces of legislation have been introduced, and Congress is working to pass several significant bills.
-NACWA’s is focused on ensuring Congress is informed about how these proposals could impact the clean water sector and is working to ensure that any final legislation is workable for utilities and advances the goals of clean and safe water.
+Beginning around 2019, Congressional attention to PFAS ramped up substantially and remains high.
+NACWA is working to ensure Congress is informed about how these proposals could impact the clean water sector and to ensure that any final legislation is workable for utilities and advances the goals of clean and safe water.